...

 It is a reality for many people like your loved one to receive no treatment or less treatment than they need for an extended period.
 The old saying that an ounce of prevention is worth a pound of cure is especially true when it comes to people facing mental health issues that stem from treatable physical issues.
 The ability to attend a primary care doctor appointment and receive regular medication could be enough to help someone stave off the ill effects of an illness or acute condition.
 However, lack of access to primary care doctors can put a loved one in a position where he or she must battle a condition on their own.

-One thing is for certain, when a person with a mental illness is forced to self-medicate and treat the condition without the assistance of a professional there can often be missed opportunities to help that individual perform better in their daily life as well as treat many of the underlying conditions that may be causing the mental difficulties that he or she is going through.
-What started as a normal reaction to a physical issue can become a chronic mental health issue that impacts your loved one for years to come.
-Rather than accept this as a reality, your loved one can take advantage of services provided in our area such as assertive community treatment.
+One thing is certain: a person with a mental illness who feels compelled to self-medicate and manage the condition without professional help often misses opportunities to improve their daily life and address many underlying conditions contributing to their mental difficulties.
+What began as a normal reaction to a physical issue can evolve into a chronic mental health problem that continues to affect your loved one for years.
+Instead of accepting this as a reality, your loved one can benefit from services available in our area, such as assertive community treatment.

 Applying for involuntary commitment of a loved one

-However, it may come to be that your loved one experiences issues with their mental health to the point where he or she needs to be involuntarily committed for care.
-In that case, there are legal means to apply for a commitment warrant from a local probate court judge that would allow for your loved one to be committed to a mental institution even if he or she does not agree to do so.
-This is seen as a last resort in the legal world and if any additional steps can be taken to protect your loved one before an involuntary commitment those steps will be taken.
-However, if your loved one is a threat to themselves or others then an involuntary commitment may be necessary.
+However, it may happen that your loved one’s mental health deteriorates to the point where they require involuntary commitment for care.
+In that situation, you can legally apply for a commitment warrant from a local probate court judge, enabling your loved one’s commitment to a mental institution even without their agreement.
+The legal system views this as a last resort, and every possible step to protect your loved one before resorting to involuntary commitment will be explored.
+Nevertheless, if your loved one poses a threat to themselves or others, involuntary commitment may become necessary.

 For you to be able to get a mental health warrant from a county probate court judge, you need to apply first.
 That application would necessarily include information about the person that you are trying to get treatment for.
-You and your family should ensure that you have basic information like contact information, their medical history, any substance abuse treatment history as well as their mental health treatment, if any being received currently.
+You and your family should ensure that you gather basic information such as contact information, medical history, any history of substance abuse treatment, and current mental health treatment, if applicable.
 A medication list can also be helpful.

 What can you do in an emergency?